theostowell/tstowx.com/content/issues/090 • Really I just want to create.md

 My friend and I are looking to head to the city after I'm done with graduation, so it feels like a relevant read to get myself in the mood for perhaps having to live a little more rough than I've been used to in order to establish a foothold for the rest of life.

-I also picked up *Nausea* by Jeanconsumption on the platforms, they seem to be weighing on my mind a lot.
+I also picked up *Nausea* by Jean-Paul Sartre

 ---